 After any non-exempt liquid assets have been distributed to your creditors, any remaining debt is discharged other than those that are non-dischargeable.
 You are no longer liable for any debt discharged, and you get to keep your exempt assets.
 Furthermore, neither creditors nor third-party collectors can attempt to collect these debts from you.

 To qualify for Chapter 7, you must pass a means test proving that your income is less than the median income for your family size in your state.
 In addition to passing a means test, you must receive credit counseling from an approved credit counseling agency.
 You can find approved credit counseling agencies at the U.S. Trustee Program’s website.

 If you fail the means test, you will not be allowed to file Chapter 7.
 Instead, you can file Chapter 13.

 Chapter 13 Bankruptcy

-Under Chapter 13, you repay all or part of your debt through a three- to five-year repayment plan.
+Under Chapter 13, you repay all or part of your debt through a three-to-five-year repayment plan.
 When you make the personal bankruptcy filing, you will also submit a repayment plan to the court.
-After submitting the plan, you should begin making payments to the court (who then pays your creditors).
+After submitting the plan, you should begin making payments to the trustee (who then pays your creditors).
 This is required even if your plan hasn’t been approved.

-You might choose to file Chapter 13 instead of Chapter 7 if you have secured debt, like a car loan, that you want to continue paying.
+You might choose to file Chapter 13, even if you could file Chapter 7.
+Some people choose to do this if they have secured debt, like a car loan, that they want to continue paying so they can keep their car.
 Since Chapter 7 bankruptcy requires you to give up certain liquid assets, Chapter 13 might be a better option if you want to keep these assets.
-Furthermore, if your income above the median for your family size in your state, you will not be able to file Chapter 7 bankruptcy.
+Furthermore, if your income is above the median for your family size in your state, you will not be able to file Chapter 7 bankruptcy.